• Skip to primary navigation

 Best Ever French Braised Cabbage

-This is not your average braised cabbage side dish recipe.
+This is not your average braised cabbage recipe.
 It's a movie star with French roots, with butter, onion, white wine, mustard and a little cream.
 My best advice is to double whatever you think you'll need.
 And it still might not be enough.
+It's that good.

-I typically make this with Savoy and Napa cabbages, but traditional green / white cabbage will work too.
+I typically make this with Savoy and Napa cabbages, but traditional green cabbage (or white cabbage) will work too.
 You may need to simmer it a little longer though.

 Jump to Recipe